 "Just wanted to say a massive THANK YOU for this amazingly comprehensive site.
 There's more here than in many paid-for sites.
 I came looking for some games/exercises to do with a group and I've come away with inspiration on top.
 I've bookmarked you and will be back - again and again.
 Thanks again."

 Now I've collected all those games up (added some more strictly-Susan-specials, plus detailed instructions, printable topic, tongue twister, image, and poem sheets) and put them in one place - a downloadable, printable e-book.

-Like me, you will have discovered simply telling people to stand up straight, breathe, face the audience, make eye contact, speak clearly and smile, isn't particularly effective.
-It's just more 'blah' to go in one anxious ear and out the other.
-When you're focused on survival pausing to do the equivalent of admire the scenery will be ignored.
+Like me, you will have discovered telling people to stand up straight, breathe, face the audience, make eye contact, speak clearly and smile, isn't particularly effective.
+It's just more 'blah' that goes in one anxious ear and straight out the other.

 But put those same students in a group, take the pressure off solo performance, target one skill at a time, make the vehicle for learning fun and inclusive and everything changes.